ahrenstein/docker-cryptodip-bot/README.md

 Choosing An Exchange
 --------------------
-If you specify Gemini credentials at all in the `config.json` file then the bot will use Gemini even if Coinbae Pro credentials are also specified.
+If you specify Gemini credentials at all in the `config.json` file then the bot will use Gemini even if Coinbase Pro credentials are also specified.

 Config File